zeybera/webprogramming/Lecture01/Readme.md

 # Next Steps & Weekly Exercise

 - **Explore Developer Tools further**: Practice using Console, breakpoints, and Network tabs.
+- **Practice with the DOM**: Try selecting and modifying elements on a webpage.
 - **Weekly Exercise**: Build the basic structure of a Memory Game, integrating debugging tools.
 - **Goal**: A functional game with Console-based debugging support.